B2B

 Here are some best practices to avoid these issues.

-Younium’s rule-based revenue recognition (ASC 606 / IFRS friendly) and per-line recognition methods help you document why revenue was recognized a certain way, which simplifies external audits.
+Younium’s rule-based revenue recognition and per-line recognition methods help you document why revenue was recognized a certain way, which simplifies external audits.
 For teams that care about clean books, Younium is a great choice.

 Also Read: